tjohann/my_common_docs/for_my_blog/distcc.md

 	user 0m11,100s
 	sys  0m14,750s

+with distcc (localhost not included and 4 threads per node in distcc/hosts):

+	make -j32 CC=distcc

+	real 0mXX,xxxs
+	user 0mXX,xxxs
+	sys  0mXX,xxxs

 Result: using distcc to build brings a performance gain

 Check with different configurations:

 - add localhost to hosts -> check for configure and make
-- add more threads to every node -> 4 instead of 2
+- add more threads to every node -> 4 instead of 1
 - check everthing with pump